himeshvats19/mybook-library/README.md

 Updacity : MyReads - A Book Lending App

-This ReactJS App provides the User to categorize Books into thre different categories as "Continue Reading", "Want To Read" & "Read".
+This ReactJS App provides the User to categorize Books into thre different categories as
+* "Continue Reading"
+* "Want To Read"
+* "Read".
 The User can also search the books from the Search page and add to any of the above categories.

 ## Technical Stack
-JS Library - React
+* JS Library - React
-Routing - React Router Dom
+* Routing - React Router Dom
-Type Checking - PropTypes
+* Type Checking - PropTypes
-Dependency Management - NPM
+* Dependency Management - NPM

 To get started: